azagniotov/stubby4j/README.md

 all available versions of the `TLS` protocol.
 The legacy `TLSv1.0` and `TLSv1.1`, as well as the current `TLSv1.2` and `TLSv1.3` protocol versions are supported.

-The TLS in `stubby4j` is enabled by default using an internal self-signed (`stubby4j` is behaving as its own certificate authority, a "CA" hereafter) certificate in `PKCS12` format.
-During TLS configuration, a custom implementation of `X509TrustManager`__*__ that trusts _any_ certificate set in the default `SSLContext` instance (the object that is responsible for setting up SSL connections).
-This is purely for testing purposes, and thus it is very insecure and should not be used in production environment.
+The TLS in `stubby4j` is enabled by default using an internal self-signed (i.e.,: `stubby4j` is behaving as its own certificate authority) certificate in `PKCS12` format.
+During the TLS configuration, a custom implementation of `X509TrustManager`__*__ that trusts _any_ certificate set in the default `SSLContext` instance (the object that is responsible for setting up SSL connections).

-Thus, when a request over TLS is made, during SSL handshake phase, the `stubby4j` server skips verification of authentication credentials presented by the remote party.
+To trust _any_ certificate is purely for allowing ease of testing when using `stubby4j`, and thus it is very insecure and should not be used in production environments.
+As a result, when a request over TLS is made, during SSL handshake phase, the `stubby4j` server skips verification of authentication credentials presented by the remote party.

 Do note, it is possible (if needed) to completely disable TLS support in `stubby4j`.
 Also, `stubby4j` allows you to supply your own keystore (e.g.: generated from your own certificate signed by a certificate authority) when